VUEngine/VUEngine-Core/doc/pages/graphics.md

 This is the base class used to display textures.
 It abstract the WORLD layers used by the VIP to display BGMAPs or OBJECTs.

+##### Displacement vector

+Displacement vectors in SpriteDefinitions are used to manipulate the Sprite's coordinates relative to those of it's entity's parent <i>after</i> the projection from 3D to 2D space has taken place.
+It is to be used...
+- when you need to do "internal sorting" for multi sprite entities, since the order of Sprites in the definition are not reliable
+- when you want a `Sprite` to be always offset by a fixed number of pixels with respect to it's parent's 2D position (can be used for parallax offsets too)

 #### BgmapSprite

 This kind of `Sprite` uses a `BgmapTexture` and is displayed in one of the VIP's 32 WORLD layers.
 It requests a WORLD to the `SpriteManager` and relinquish it when deleted.
 The WORLD that it uses is constantly updated according to its z coordinate and that of the other sprites.